 Partnering with a trusted offshore software development company is one of great IT cost reduction strategies for manufacturing companies.
 According to the Telegraph, companies can save up to 30% on operating costs by IT outsourcing.
 The Covid-19 crisis has proved that a remote working model is quite effective.
 So, many organizations are planning to increase their use of IT outsourcing.
 With a reliable partner by your side, you can avoid the recruitment headache, split all the risks, scale your team easily and develop your solution on time according to your budget.

 How N-iX can help you drive cost reduction in the manufacturing industry

 N-iX is an Eastern-European software development company that has experience working with business cases of different shapes and sizes.
-We have delivery offices in Ukraine, Poland, Bulgaria, and Belarus.
+We have delivery offices in Ukraine, Poland, and Bulgaria.
 Here’s why you should opt for N-iX if you need to drive cost reduction in the manufacturing industry:

 - N-iX is trusted in the global tech market: the company has been listed among the top software development providers by Clutch, in the Global Outsourcing 100 by IAOP for 5 consecutive years, recognized by GSA UK 2019 Awards, included in top software development companies by GoodFirms.co, and others.

 - N-iX boasts an internal pool of 1,100+ experts.